CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a well-crafted skill description that clearly communicates what the skill does and when to use it.
-It uses specific, concrete language for capabilities and includes a comprehensive set of natural trigger terms that users would actually say.
-The description is concise, uses third-person voice, and occupies a distinct niche unlikely to conflict with other skills.
+It uses specific terminology (session state, task progress, file changes, delegation history) while also including natural user-facing trigger terms (picking up where you left off, saving progress).
+The description is concise, uses third person voice, and occupies a distinct niche.

 DimensionReasoningScore